Workers Comp Lawyer Hickory NC

 The statute covering return to work light duty states that before an injured worker may return to work, the employer must have a light-duty job description approved by the treating physician.
 The proposed work must be within the employee’s work restrictions.
 This is very important to know, as there have been cases where an employer will make someone return to work light duty only to find a reason to terminate them at a later point.

-How Much Does a Workers’ Compensation Lawyer Cost in Hickory, NC?
+How Much Does a Workers’ Compensation Lawyer Cost?

 Hickory workers’ compensation lawyers usually work on a contingency.
 Contingency means your attorney will only get paid upon successful settlement of a case.